Peter Bathurst1

 John Forbes, 8th Lord Forbes was born on 3 July 1542.1 He was the son of William Forbes, 7th Lord Forbes and Elizabeth Keith.1 He married, firstly, Lady Margaret Gordon, daughter of George Gordon, 4th Earl of Huntly and Elizabeth Keith, in November 1558.1 He and Lady Margaret Gordon were divorced in 1574.1 He married, secondly, Janet Seton, daughter of William Seton of Touch, in 1580.1 He died on 29 June 1606 at age 63.1

-He succeeded to the title of 8th Lord Forbes [S., 1445] in 1593.1 He was invested as a Privy Counsellor (P.C.)
+He succeeded as the 8th Lord Forbes [S., 1445] in 1593.1 He was appointed Privy Counsellor (P.C.)
 [Scotland] in January 1593/94.1 In 1594/95 he supported King James VI against the Catholic Lords.1 On 28 December 1598 he obtained a charter purporting to resettle the Lordship and Barony of Forbes on her male issue by his second wife.1

 Children of John Forbes, 8th Lord Forbes and Lady Margaret Gordon